nsg/buildcraft-recipes/README.md

 ## Output

-You can find a checked in version of the output [here](recipes.md).
+You can find a checked in version of the output [here](recipes.md), and overview of all the guidebook screenshots are [here](guidebook.md).